Presentation Submission : 1st October 2019 Early Bird Registration: 7th September 2019

-Full Paper Submission: 8th September 2018
+Full Paper Submission: 21st July 2019

-Final Paper Submission: 4th October 2018
+Final Paper Submission: 7th September 2019

-Continuing from the outstanding success of IEEE UEMCON 2017, we are proud to present IEEE UEMCON 2018 which will provide an opportunity for researchers, educators and students to discuss and exchange ideas on issues, trends, and developments in Information Technology, Electronics and Mobile Communication.
+Continuing from the outstanding success of IEEE UEMCON 2018, we are proud to present IEEE UEMCON 2019 which will provide an opportunity for researchers, educators and students to discuss and exchange ideas on issues, trends, and developments in Information Technology, Electronics and Mobile Communication.
 The conference aims to bring together scholars from different disciplinary backgrounds to emphasize dissemination of ongoing research in the fields of in Information Technology, Electronics and Mobile Communication.
-Contributed papers are solicited describing original works in the above mentioned fields and related technologies.
+Contributed papers are solicited describing original works in the above-mentioned fields and related technologies.
 The conference will include a peer-reviewed program of technical sessions, special sessions, business application sessions, tutorials, and demonstration sessions.

 This conference will also promote an intense dialogue between academia and industry to bridge the gap between academic research, industry initiatives, and governmental policies.
 This is fostered through panel discussions, keynotes, invited talks and industry exhibits where academia is exposed to state-of-practice and results from trials and interoperability experiments.
 The industry in turn benefits by exposure to leading-edge research in networking as well as the opportunity to communicate with academic researchers regarding practical problems that require further research.